vardhan-cr/mojo/mojo/dart/embedder/HACKING.md

 'package:' imports because they will prohibit an application from using a newer version of the package.
-In order to allow the embedder to use packages without interfering with an application's intended version, we clone the packages used by the embedder and rewrite the url to be 'embedder-package:'
+In order to allow the embedder to use packages without interfering with an application's intended version, we clone the packages used by the embedder and rewrite the url to start with 'dart:_'
 (not 'package:').
-Each embedder-package: import must have a mapping provided to gen_snapshot which maps from the import uri to a real file system path.
+Each dart:_ import must have a mapping provided to gen_snapshot which maps from the import uri to a real file system path.

 The complete list of packages used by the embedder is located at
 //mojo/dart/embedder/packages.dart.

-Adding an embedder-package can be done in three steps:
+Adding an embedder package can be done in three steps:

-1) Add embedder-package import to packages.dart, for example:
+1) Add 'dart:_' import to packages.dart, for example:

-import 'embedder-package:mojo/public/dart/application.dart';
+import 'dart:_mojo/public/dart/application.dart';

 2) Add dart_embedder_package to //mojo/dart/embedder/BUILD.gn, for example: